open-contracting/standard/docs/guidance/map/related_processes.md

 NSS issues a [contract award notice](https://ted.europa.eu/udl?uri=TED:NOTICE:268595-2020:TEXT:EN:HTML&src=0) to announce that the framework agreement has been concluded with a single supplier, Movianto UK.

-The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of ‘award’, and the following properties:
+The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of 'award', and the following properties:

 * Since no further suppliers will be added to the framework agreement, `tender.status` is set to 'complete'.
 * An `Award` object is added to the `awards` array.
-* An `Organization` object is added to the `parties` array with the supplier’s details.
+* An `Organization` object is added to the `parties` array with the supplier's details.
 * An `OrganizationReference` object is added to award's `.suppliers` array to reference the supplier's object in the `parties` array.

 ```{jsoninclude} ../../examples/frameworks/closed_single_supplier.json